pklaschka/xd-localization-helper/README.md

 ---

-WIP
+A helper library making localization or internationalization of plugins for Adobe XD CC much easier.

+### Usage

+#### Including the library

+First, you'll need to include the library.
+This can be done in two ways:
+1. If you use a bundler like webpack and a package manager like npm, you can simply run `npm i xd-localization-helper` and get a reference to the helper by using `const loc = require('xd-localization-helper');` in your JS.
+2. If you don't use webpack and npm, you can also include the `localization-helper.js` file from the latest [release](https://github.com/pklaschka/xd-localization-helper/releases) in your project and get a reference to the helper by using `const loc = require('./localization-helper')`.

+#### Folder structure (the translations)

-In your translations folder (specified when initializing the helper, defaults to `[your-plugin-folder]/lang/`), you need at least a `default.json` file for the library to work.
+In your translations folder (which must be a direct subfolder of your plugin folder) specified when initializing the helper, defaults to `lang/`, you need at least a `default.json` file for the library to work (if it's not there, `LocalizationHelper.load()` will reject).
 This should include all the default strings in case no translation is provided for the actual language.
 This could look something like this:

 ```json
 {